rayhog/aviator-jekyll-template/_documentation/getting_started1.02.md

   #### Parameters<br>

-  For the TQL endpoint, you provide a TQL MATCH statements that specifies at least one node in the query.
-Attributes and relationships between nodes are optional parameters in the query. <br>
+  For the TQL endpoint, you provide a TQL MATCH statement, which is a query that queries at least one node in Technopedia.
+Attributes and relationships are optional parameters in the query. <br>

   `https://v6-1.technopedia.com/tql?q=<TQL_query>`<br>